railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 .. index::
    single: module; purchase_tender

-To manage tenders, you should use the module :mod:`purchase_tender` (which was in ``addons-extra`` at the time of writing).
+To manage tenders, you should use the module :mod:`purchase_requisition`.
 This lets you create several
-supplier price reqests for a single supply requirement.
-Once the module is installed, Open ERP adds a new :menuselection:`Purchase Tenders` menu in :menuselection:`Purchase management`.
+supplier price requests for a single supply requirement.
+Once the module is installed, Open ERP adds a new :menuselection:`Purchase Requisitions` menu in :menuselection:`Purchases --> Purchase Management`.
 You can then define the new tenders.

 .. figure:: images/purchase_tender.png
    :scale: 75